gia534/Projects/README.md

 Front-end devleoper projects (Some of these projects have been completed for school):

 - A simple one page website that focuses on Birttany Howard, the singer: http://webpage.pace.edu/gg40467n/Assignment1/BrittanyHoward.html.
 This website includes videos and audio.
 It was written in HTML, CSS and Javascript.
 - My profile website: https://gia534.github.io/.
 To create this website I used the following languages: HTML, CSS, and Javascript.
 This website can be viewed on both computers and mobile devices.
+(UPDATES TO MY WEBSITE IS COMING SOON!!
+Excited to show everyone how my website has improved over the past few months using Ionic and react)